Skip to content

 Since 2015, Sinebrychoff has been working with BSAG to harness its own expertise in efforts to improve the condition of the Baltic Sea.

 The goal of producing a carbon-farmed Christmas beer was achieved in 2021, when Sinebrychoff’s Baltic Sea Commitment brought Finland’s first carbon-farmed beer to the market: 2021 KOFF Christmas Beer.
-The malting barley for this Christmas beer was cultivated using the principles of regenerative farming, which represents a new stage in Sinebrychoff’s long-term plans to promote sustainability in the primary production of malting barley.
+The malting barley for the Christmas beer is cultivated using the principles of regenerative farming, which represents a new stage in Sinebrychoff’s long-term plans to promote sustainability in the primary production of malting barley.
+In 2023, the malting barley for the Christmas beer originates from Tomppila farm in Raussila, Kouvola.

 All personnel must be made aware of new objectives and operating methods.
-Which is why Sinebrychoff’s Baltic Sea Commitment focuses on informing and training brewery personnel about regenerative farming and, in particular, the activities of the Carbon Action platform.
+Which is why Sinebrychoff’s Baltic Sea Commitment focuses on promoting Carlsberg’s 2022 published Together Towards Zero and Beyond (TTZAB) sustainability goal.
+Sinebrychoff forms a dedicated team of experts focused on regenerative agriculture to drive the TTZAB agenda forward within the company.

 COLLABORATION OBJECTIVES